-To mitigate spill potential and protect the environment, Marathon Oil designs, operates and maintains our facilities with mechanical safeguards and secondary containment systems and uses spill-control plans.
-In all resource plays, Marathon Oil stores both hydrocarbons and untreated produced water at our production facilities in storage tanks with secondary containment.
-Produced water may also be stored in open-top tanks during fracturing and flowback operations, when crews are onsite and able to respond quickly to a spill.
-To protect wildlife, we use active deterrents such as netting, strobe lights, flags and air horns for temporary pits that may hold recycled water during completions activities.
+In all resource plays, Marathon Oil stores both hydrocarbons and untreated produced water at our production facilities in storage tanks with secondary containment to mitigate the risk of spills to the environment.
+Produced water may also be stored in open-top tanks during fracturing and flowback operations when crews are onsite and able to respond quickly to a spill.
+To help protect wildlife, we use active deterrents such as netting, strobe lights, flags and air horns for temporary pits that may hold recycled water during completion activities.

-The number of spill events to the environment (outside of secondary containment) and greater than or equal to one barrel decreased by 10% in 2020.
-In 2019, we experienced two large spill events as a result of pipeline integrity issues on produced water lines.
-Total spill volume decreased approximately 14% in 2020 from 2018, the preceding non-anomalous year.
+The number of spill events to the environment (outside of secondary containment) and greater than or equal to one barrel decreased by 30% in 2021, and total spill volume decreased approximately 39% from 2020.

 - ᵇ ~47,500 barrels of 2019 total spill volume was produced water.